 Just as important, the IoT can improve things that complement a solid education — stuff like security via the use of smart cameras, climate control via the use of smart HVAC systems.
 Smart lighting systems are big, too, providing better and more energy efficient illumination.

-Here are 9 examples of how IoT in education is making a huge impact.
+Here are 10 examples of IoT in education and how each is making a huge impact.

 Location: Seattle, Washington

-How it's using IoT: Promethean makes interactive displays that combine multi-touch, dry-erase and natural writing technology, plus cloud-based lesson delivery software and personalized training for educators.
+Promethean makes interactive displays that combine multi-touch, dry-erase and natural writing technology, plus cloud-based lesson delivery software and personalized training for educators.
 The company’s ActivPanel 9 is equipped with key features like an intuitive remote for navigation, the ability to record lessons and multiple sign-in options for security.